 - Rooftop PV (PVROOF).

-- Non-scheduled PV (PVNSG).
+- PVNSG.

-- Energy storage systems (ESS).
+- ESS.

-- Electric vehicles (EV).
+- EVs.

-- Vehicle-to-home discharging (V2H), see Appendix A7 for details on V2H.
+- Vehicle-to-home discharging (V2H); see Section 6.2 for details on V2H.

-- Any material, new industry sector, which does not have sufficient history of operation across all reference years to be included.
-For example, in Queensland the CSG loads.
+- Any material new industry sector, which does not have sufficient history of operation across all reference years to be included; for example, in Queensland, the LNG loads.